Rohini1220/Bio-Fingerprint-Typing-Machine-learning-Driven-Blood-Group-Prediction-Using-Dermatoglyphic-Features/README.md

+Bio-Fingerprint-Typing-Machine-learning-Driven-Blood-Group-Prediction-Using-Dermatoglyphic-Features

 ![image](https://github.com/user-attachments/assets/98ee8ef3-6613-4479-b042-0b5054d2a450)
+                            Figure 1 Cany Edge
 ![image](https://github.com/user-attachments/assets/fd2c86aa-09ca-4f04-a0ac-864e57a90c82)
+                        Figure 2 Data preproceesing stage
 ![image](https://github.com/user-attachments/assets/f956d71f-c2f9-4362-aad6-be116187441e)
+                           Fig  System Architecture
 ![image](https://github.com/user-attachments/assets/3f71d66a-8468-4536-9e3f-3b5452e0afb8)
+                                    A+
+                          Figure 3 output detected

+Abstract—
-Abstract— This research employs a CNN model to classify blood types from fingerprint photos.
+This research employs a CNN model to classify blood types from fingerprint photos.
 Fingerprint pictures from eight blood groups A+, A-, B+, B-, AB+, AB-, O+, and O- are included in the datasets.
 To improve image quality, the preprocessing step uses Canny edge detection, Gaussian blurring, and histogram equalisation.
 To ensure better model generalisation, augmentation and normalisation are done using an Image Data Generator.
 Multiple convolutional and pooling layers make up the CNN model, which is used to extract pertinent characteristics from fingerprint images.
 Automated blood group classification using fingerprint photos is made possible by saving the trained model for use in future predictions.
 By offering a non-invasive technique for blood type identification, this strategy improves healthcare accessibility and advances biometric-based medical applications.
 Keywords—Blood Group Classification, Non-Invasive Blood Group Detection, Data Augmentation, TensorFlow & Keras, Fingerprint Recognition, CNN, Image Processing, Histogram Equalisation, Gaussian Blur, Canny Edge Detection, Deep Learning, Biometric Identification, Medical Image Analysis

 I.Introduction
 In forensic applications, transfusion safety, and medical diagnostics, blood group classification is essential.
 Conventional blood typing techniques include intrusive procedures and chemical reagents, which can take a long time and call for skilled personnel.
 A different method for classifying blood groups using biometric data like fingerprints is provided by recent developments in deep learning and computer vision.
 The goal of this research is to create a deep learning-based, non-invasive system that uses CNN to accurately identify blood types from fingerprint scans.
 To improve fingerprint photos for improved feature extraction, image processing techniques like Canny edge detection, Gaussian blur, and histogram equalisation are used.
 A dataset of fingerprint photos with various blood group labels is used to train a CNN-based deep learning model.
 To enhance generalisation and make sure the model works well on unseen samples, data augmentation and normalisation are used.
 This method offers a quick and automated way to identify blood groups while lowering reliance on conventional blood testing, which has enormous promise in the healthcare industry.
 The system can offer a dependable, non-invasive, and scalable solution for medical applications by combining deep learning and image processing.
 Larger datasets, better model architectures.